survivejs/webpack-book/manuscript/developing/01_getting_started.md

 # Getting Started

 Before getting started, make sure you are using a recent version of [Node](http://nodejs.org/).
 I recommend using at least the most current LTS (long-term support) version.
 The configuration of the book has been written Node 6 features in mind.
 You should have `node` and `npm` commands available at your terminal.
-[Yarn](https://yarnpkg.com/) is a good alternative to npm and will work for the tutorial as well.
+[Yarn](https://yarnpkg.com/) is a good alternative to npm and works for the tutorial as well.

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.

 T> It is possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
-Vagrant is valuable in a team: each developer will have the same environment, usually close to production.
+Vagrant is valuable in a team: each developer have the same environment, usually close to production.

 W> If you are using an older version than Node 6, you may either have to adapt the code or process your webpack configuration through Babel as discussed in the *Loading JavaScript* chapter.